cmakelabs/MPC-Style-SCP-for-Quadrotor-Obstacle-Avoidance-and-Controller-Design/README.md

 An autonomous vehicle system has two key components: the first involves finding the optimal trajectory, and the second is designing a controller to ensure the vehicle follows that trajectory.

 For this project, I designed a controller based on the principles outlined in "Quadcopter Modeling and Simulation Based on Parrot Minidrone."
 I simplified and adapted the model, tuned the PID controllers and other control parameters, and tailored the design to my specific quadcopter case.
-By integrating the commands from my SCP (Sequential Convex Programming) algorithm (same commands from figures 1 and 2) , I developed a controller that effectively follows the optimized trajectory while accounting for the specific needs of my quadcopter.
+By integrating the commands from my SCP (Sequential Convex Programming) algorithm (same commands from Figure 1) , I developed a controller that effectively follows the optimized trajectory while accounting for the specific needs of my quadcopter.

 The entire system was simulated using Simulink 3D Animation for visualization.